 Digital healthcare is currently having a seismic effect in the tech world with new innovations blazing the market.
 2016 was a huge year for the field.
-It saw Startup Health launching their Moonshot Movement, with a 25-year mission to improve global well being.
+It saw Startup Health launching its Moonshot Movement, with a 25-year mission to improve global well being.
 According to their report, the year saw record-breaking funding in digital health, with over $8 billion being invested in over 500 digital healthcare companies, with 4 deals seeing over $ 400 million.
 CB Insights reveals equity funding to have reached nearly $6.1 billion, with a 3.2% increase from 2015.

-Additionally, BCC Research’s recent study suggests that the market for healthcare focused on mobile apps, wearable devices and other related technologies will experience a 55% compound annual growth rate (CAGR) from now to 2018.
+Additionally, BCC Research’s recent study suggests that the market for healthcare-focused on mobile apps, wearable devices, and other related technologies will experience a 55% compound annual growth rate (CAGR) from now to 2018.
 These staggering figures are a mere confirmation that today, we are not just experiencing a boom in digital healthcare, but living a revolution.

 But in spite of these large investments, it’s a daunting challenge for a startup to plunge into digital healthcare, with the primary obstacles being: data management.